Power costs have been increasing and forecasters predict they’ll continue going up for the foreseeable future.

 Use a kettle rather than boiling water for cooking in a pan.
 While it might seem logical to boil water in the same pan it’s typically faster to heat water in a kettle and usually more efficient.
 This is because the heat is generally transferred directly from the heating element to the water, compared with a pan on the stove where more heat is potentially lost to the pan and to the room.

-The average kettle is about 80% efficient, while boiling water on the hob is only 70%.
 But whether there’s a cost saving may depend on the price you are paying for your gas hob compared with your electricity.

-When making a brew, don’t overfill.
-Just using as much water as you need and fitting a tap aerator could save you £43 a year, according to the Energy Saving Trust.
-And remember you boiled the kettle.
-It might sound silly, but how many times have you boiled a kettle, then walked away and forgotten you’ve done it?
+And it might sound silly but try to remember when you’ve boiled the kettle.
+How many times have you boiled a kettle, then walked away and forgotten you’ve done it?
 By the time you remember you’re after a hot drink, the water will have cooled and you may need to boil the kettle all over again - a total waste of energy.

 If you live in a hard water area, descale your kettle regularly as this can affect its energy efficiency.